About Me, Tiffany Bee

 My parents named me Tiffany because they believed its meaning–derived from Theophania of Greek origins as the “revelation or appearance of a deity”–was beautiful.
 At the time, one of my mother’s favorite movies starring Audrey Hepburn, was Breakfast at Tiffany’s as she too, was obsessed with Tiffany & Co.
 When I was born, my parents lacked sufficient funds to afford anything from the jewelry store, thus the perfect fit for a first-born baby girl as I was a gem they couldn’t afford, but loved anyway.
 My mother has repeatedly told me this story, so the purpose of this is not to toot my own horn, especially as I already have a website revolving around my life, travels, & memories.
 Can’t say I’m self-obsessed if 90% of my pictures are of food, right?!

-I’m Tiffany, a 20-something-year-old who currently lives in a charmingly gorgeous neighborhood in Boston, Massachusetts.
-I attend Northeastern University for a pre-Medical post-Baccalaureate program.
-I used to reside in beautiful, sunny Southern California, where I graduated from the University of California, Los Angeles (UCLA), earning a Bachelor’s of Science in Anthropology.
+I’m Tiffany, a 20-something-year-old who currently lives in Cambridge, Massachusetts.
+It’s like 3 miles away from Boston & the most important thing you need to know about Cambridge is that it’s where MIT & Harvard are.
+I went to Northeastern University for a pre-Medical post-Baccalaureate program.
+I used to reside in beautiful, sunny Southern California, where I graduated from the University of California at Los Angeles (UCLA), earning a Bachelor’s of Science in Anthropology.
 I’m convinced I have two spirit animals: a beluga whale & a panda, so if you want to know how this California girl is dealing with the Northeastern frost, I’ll tell you I’ve never felt more at home.
 I have a passion for cooking, food, gardening, the humanities, music, photography, reading, traveling, yoga, hiking, & making soap + various beauty products.
 Okay fine, my true spirit animal is Martha Stewart, you caught me, except…there’s almost nothing I want more than to become a pediatrician & to make a positive difference in the lives of children & their parents.
 I would be nothing without my family & I am forever indebted to their support, gratitude, & love.
 My immediate family is small, but my extended family is so large I couldn’t draw you a family tree if I tried.
 When your cousins start having babies, things get complicated.
 I’m also lucky to have the love of my friends who often eat my creations.
 They’re alive, so that has to count for something.

 About Tiffany Bee, the Website